rickardnorlander/klister-lang/README.md

 * Functions.
 No support for arguments / return values / local variables yet.
 * C-imports.
 Very experimental.
 Might be extended or removed.
 * Running programs, pipelines etc. Works but is pretty basic.
-* Interpreter error handling: Bad state.
+* Interpreter error handling: In progress.
 The interpreter attempts to give a useful error message on syntax error (but the line/col is a little off).
-Runtime errors are handled inconsistently, some lead to an interpreter panic, others throw an exception the script could try to handle.
+Some runtime errors might be made catchable or not catchable.